Grazen0/blog/posts/chip-8/binary-and-hex.md

 |              **Value** | 10^3 | 10^2 | 10^1 | 10^0 |
 | **Value (calculated)** | 4000 | 600  |  10  |  9   |

 As you can see, to calculate the value of a decimal number, we multiply each digit by `10^n`, where `n` is the position of the digit in the number from right to left, starting at zero.
-This is because, as I said before, each digit represents a value 10 times bigger than that of the digit to its left.
+This is because, as I said before, each digit represents a value 10 times bigger than that of the digit to its right.
 Then, we add everything up.
 Easy, right?

 Keep this in mind.